anubhavp28/Shortify/README.md

     ```
     docker build ./ -t shortify
     ```
+  * Open `config.sh` and provide your Redis & PostgreSQL config.
+  * Shortify utilises env variables to get configuration details.
+Run the following command to set env variables.
+    ```
+    source config.sh
+    ```
   * Run the image in a new container
     ```
     docker run -p 8080:80 --env-file env.list shortify
     ```
-  The service should be live at `localhost:8080`.
+  * The service should be live at `localhost:8080`.
 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details